olleyt/aws-bootcamp-cruddur-2023/journal/week1.md

 ### GitPod did not have Docker extension preinstalled

-This can be probably rectified with .gitpod.yml by adding ms-azuretools.vscode-docker into extensions
+This was rectified in .gitpod.yml by adding ms-azuretools.vscode-docker into extensions

 ### Docker compose file was in incorrect folder